Seeing the Heat of the World

 I am excited about trying to use the FLIR camera to track and count both bats and a threatened bird known as a marbled murrelet.
 These are pelagic birds by day, hanging out a good distance off the Pacific Northwest Coast and then coming inland to old growth evergreen forests at night.
 Because of their habit, counting these birds is difficult.
 Using the FLIR camera may aid in estimating the number of birds that fly along a particular stream corridor while either returning to land or heading out to sea.

-Check out this video we made of the hot gasses being emitted by a some 4th of July fireworks.
+Check out this video we made of the hot gasses being emitted by some 4th of July fireworks.
 The temperature sensor on the FLIR reads temperatures to a fraction of a degree Centigrade:

 dpwalton@uoregon.edu